april-tools/sos-npcs/README.md

 The directory ```src``` contains the code related the paper, including utility scripts to run experiments and reproduce the plots of the paper starting from tensorboard log files (see below).
 In ```src/tests``` we store sanity checks that can be run by executing ```pytest``` at the root level.
-In addition, ```cirkit``` contains a general-purpose circuit library, where the product of circuits is implemented.
 The directory ```econfigs``` contains the configuration files for all the experiments, which consist of selections of models, datasets and all the relevant hyperparameters.
 The directories ```slurm``` and ```sge``` contain some utility scripts to execute batches of experiments (e.g., grid  searches) on Slurm and Sun Grid Engine (SGE) clusters.